Trump offers aid to Venezuela following devastating earthquakes and orders government agencies to prepare to act

 Truth Social / Donald Trump

-The earthquakes, with magnitudes of 7.1 and 7.5, had their epicenters near Morón, in the state of Carabobo, and Yumare, in the state of Yaracuy, approximately 170 kilometers west of Caracas.
+The earthquakes, with magnitudes 7.1 and 7.5, had their epicenters near Morón, in the state of Carabobo, and Yumare, in the state of Yaracuy, about 170 kilometers west of Caracas.

-Preliminary victim numbers range from the 32 deceased confirmed by Venezuelan authorities to international estimates suggesting over 236 deaths, with more than 2,000 injured.
+Preliminary victim figures range between the 32 confirmed deaths reported by Venezuelan authorities and international estimates suggesting over 236 fatalities, along with more than 2,000 injured.

-The United States Geological Service issued a maximum Red Alert, estimating a probability between 42% and 44% that the number of fatalities will exceed 10,000 people.
+The United States Geological Survey issued a maximum Red Alert, estimating a probability of between 42% and 44% that the number of fatalities will exceed 10,000 people.

-In Caracas, at least two buildings collapsed in the Chacao municipality and more than 90 structures were affected in the Miranda state.
+In Caracas, at least two buildings collapsed in the Chacao municipality and more than 90 structures were affected in the state of Miranda.

-The acting president of Venezuela, Delcy Rodríguez, declared a state of constitutional emergency on national television, closed the Maiquetía International Airport due to severe structural damage, and suspended classes, the Caracas Metro, and the Tuy Valley Railway.
+The acting president of Venezuela, Delcy Rodríguez, declared a constitutional state of emergency on national television, closed the Maiquetía International Airport due to severe structural damage, and suspended classes, the Caracas Metro, and the Valles del Tuy Train.

-Rodríguez publicly responded to Trump's offer via his account on X, expressing gratitude in terms that reflect the new relationship between the two governments.
+Rodríguez publicly responded to Trump's offer through his account on X, expressing gratitude in terms that reflect the new relationship between both governments.

-"We thank the President of the United States, Donald Trump, and his administration, who have been in constant contact with the Venezuelan authorities, offering support and solidarity to the people of Venezuela in the face of this tragedy that has plunged us into mourning," wrote Rodríguez.
+"We thank the President of the United States, Donald Trump, and his administration, who have been in constant contact with the Venezuelan authorities, offering support and solidarity to the people of Venezuela in the face of this tragedy that has plunged us into mourning," Rodríguez wrote.

 X / Delcy Rodríguez